• Home

 To lead the restoration effort, a dedicated committee of community members was formed, bringing together expertise in architecture, renovation, engineering, contracting, economic development, nonprofit management, marketing, event planning, communications, and advertising.

-Committee members include: Diane McGuire, Shauna McCranie, Bruce Samuelson, Martha Tallent, Martha Hill, Mark Barry, Charles Seldon, Priscilla Fink, Kathleen Ennen, Gayle Sterrett, John Sterrett, Lakiko Cockrell, Rebecca Haynie, Taylor Diehl, and Bill Knight.
+Committee members include: Diane McGuire, Bruce Samuelson, Martha Tallent, Martha Hill, Mark Barry, Charles Seldon, Priscilla Fink, Kathleen Ennen, Gayle Sterrett, John Sterrett, Lakiko Cockrell, Rebecca Haynie, Taylor Diehl, and Bill Knight.
+Diane McGuire and Bruce Samuelson serve on the RFM Board.

 Planning